MoSalah-2002/Quranic-Verse-Division-Tool/README.md

 3. Choose starting and ending Ayah numbers
 4. Run the processing pipeline
 5. Review and edit generated audio segments
-6. Download the final audio package
+6. Download the final audio zip file

 ## 🛠️ Technologies Used